swup/swup/readme.md

 swup.destroy();
 ```
 ...and much more.
 Sky is the limit here, explore swup or create an issue for some particular example!

+## Request Header

+If you're using swup to load dynamically generated pages, you can adjust what data is returned by examining the `X-Requested-With` request header.
+[When making requests](https://github.com/gmrchk/swup/blob/7af18e16e46613f4edf1d3565574af09929146ef/src/modules/request.js#L26) swup sets this header to `swup`.

 ## Contributions
 Swup is currently stable and production-ready.
 Any contributions or suggestions are more than welcome.